NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow5.md

 After Toetsplanning has received the result from Toetsafname and done some additional processing like checking whether there is still an active componentOfferingAssociation for the test and the score to be provided to the Deelnemerregistratie fits into the resultValueType provided by the Deelnemerregistratie, the result is sent back to the Deelnemerregistratie using this flow.

-### Sequence diagram of request Send attendance and result combined
+### Sequence diagram of request Send attendance and result combined (potential as a new object for Deelnemerregistratie)
 ```mermaid
 sequenceDiagram
     participant Deelnemerregistratie